riccardotornesello/ca-ez-manager/README.md

 ## Getting Started

-To start using CA Manager, simply run the following command:
+To start using CA Ez Manager, simply run the following command:

 ```bash
 ca-ez-manager